-We believe all the Items (A) to (H) articulated in Question #19, and listed below, would be important in improving the quality and the reliability of corporate reporting.
+Suggested Improvements in Supervision: Mostly National, Not Our Preferred Approach - We believe all the Items (A) to (H) articulated in Question #19 to the Consultation, and listed below, would be important in improving the quality and the reliability of corporate reporting.

 - a.
 Clarify Roles and Responsibilities of National Authorities - b.
 Improve System of Exchange of Information - c.
 Strengthen Rules on Independence of National Authorities - d.
 Increase Resources of National Authorities - e.
 Increase Powers of National Authorities - f.
 Increase Cooperation Between National Authorities - g.
-Increase Transparency on Conduct and Enforcement Activities by National Authorities - Strengthen the Role of ESMA on Corporate Reporting -
+Increase Transparency on Conduct and Enforcement Activities by National Authorities - h.
+Strengthen the Role of ESMA on Corporate Reporting consistent.

-That said, while we believe Items (A) to (G) listed above can have impact, they will result in a fragment approach as they are focused on national authorities rather than an EU-wide approach that is cohesive and consistent.
 We would need to be convinced, given Wirecard, how more power at the member state level with national authorities is the best approach.
-As we highlight in our response to Question #18.1, we believe an EU-wide level approach that strengthens ESMA is a better approach to ensuring there is a coordinated, well-resourced, consistent, more transparent, independent approach to corporate reporting supervision.
+As we highlight above, we believe an EU-wide level approach that strengthens ESMA is a better approach to ensuring there is a coordinated, well-resourced, consistent, more transparent, independent approach to corporate reporting supervision.
 We believe strengthening the powers of ESMA (Item H) on the enforcement of corporate reporting would be the most effective and have powerful ripple effects back to national authorities.
 It also provides a stronger balance of power and independence to the national authorities by providing accountability outside of their respective jurisdiction.
 This is also our preferred approach because we believe it will provide investors with the confidence to compare companies across the European Union, reduce the cost of capital and facilitate the capital markets union.